List of M jak miłość characters (Mostowiak family): Marta Budzyńska

-Marta Budzyńska, born Mostowiak, primo voto Milecka, secundo voto Wojciechowska, tertio voto Budzyńska (Dominika Ostałowska) is a second child and second daughter of Lucjan Mostowiak and his wife, Barbara Mostowiak.
+Marta Milecka, born Mostowiak, primo voto Milecka, secundo voto Wojciechowska, tertio voto Budzyńska (Dominika Ostałowska) is a second child and second daughter of Lucjan Mostowiak and his wife, Barbara Mostowiak.
 She was born in 1972.
 She has three siblings: Maria, Marek and Małgorzata.
 Marta studied law in Warsaw and became a judge.
 In September 1993 she gave birth to her first child, Łukasz Mostowiak, whose father was Norbert Wojciechowski.
 Norbert left Marta and she raised their child alone.
 In 2001 she married her friend, Jacek Milecki.
 Their marriage ended in divorced in 2002 after Jacek betrayed her with Iwona Majer.
 Marta then met Norbert Wojciechowski again and they renewed their romance.
 Marta married Norbert in Warsaw on 11 October 2005 and their second child, Anna Wojciechowska, was born on 14 February 2006.
 Their marriage ended when on 3 December 2007 Norbert was killed in a plane crash.
 In May 2010 she got engaged to Andrzej Budzyński, a lawyer and they married in Warsaw on 16 January 2012.
 Marta then learnt that Andrzej had a son born out of wedlock and fathered a child with Agnieszka Olszewska.
 She moved to Colombia in October 2016 with her children and divorced Andrzej on 15 May 2017.
 Marta then came back to Warsaw and on 9 March 2020 her first grandchild, Natalia, was born.
 In March 2022 her second grandchild, Jan Wojciechowski.
+On 16 December 2024 she married in a civil ceremony her first husband, Jacek Milecki.